nps6-uwf/Teaching-Sample/README.md

 # Teaching-Sample
-This repository will contain a random selection of assignments, exams, lecture slides, and lecture video from my time teaching.
+This repository will contain a small random selection of assignments, exams, lecture slides, and lecture videos.
+All of this work has been originally created by me to teach gifted bi/trilingual highs students in Thailand.